RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 That was where he read St Paul's words.
 And there he began to tell others what he had learned from Scripture.
 Today, if you want people to talk about something, you might post an article on the Internet.
 Then, in Luther's town, he nailed a list of 'articles' (things for discussion) to the doors of the Castle Church.

-On 31 October 1517, Martin Luther nailed a list of 95 things he had concerns about to the church door in Wittenberg.
+On 31 October 1517, Martin Luther nailed a list of ninety-five things he was worried about to the church door in Wittenberg.
 These are known as the 'Ninety-Five Theses.'
 They were about the 'indulgences' the church offered.
 The Catholic Church had begun taking money from people in exchange for prayers and forgiveness.
 Luther knew that God gave these things freely and was really cross that the Catholic Church was charging money from even poor people.

 This list was translated from Latin into German, printed, and distributed to thousands of people.
 Luther had gone public.
 Soon the debate was out in the open.
 And as he argued with others, Luther found himself asking bigger questions.
 If things like indulgences were wrong, why had the Pope allowed them?
 Could the Pope be trusted?
 If you shouldn't believe something just because the church told you to, what were you to trust?